You did it! You set up a blog for free!! However, now you read that you may have made a mistake.

 If that is your purpose for blogging, then you may not want to move to self-hosted.
 It may be suitable for you to continue using the free platform you are using right now.

 If your goal is to run your blog as a business, you need to be in complete control over all aspects of your blog.
-You need to be able to add the features you want, set it up for proper SEO, and implement monetization strategies to achieve your goals.
+You need to add the features you want, set it up for proper SEO, and implement monetization strategies to achieve your goals.

 To put it bluntly – if you want to make money blogging, you must be self-hosted.